fkarg/fkarg.github.io/drafts/longtermplans.md

 write me a comment or mail!

 ## Goals and Values
-What I will not dwelve into in this post, is how to find your values, your reasons, your purpose, your why, your principles.
-Thinking about these things will give you more clarity - but they will somehow naturally form when selecting goals.
+What I will not dwelve into in this post, is how to find your values, what your why is, or what your principles are.
+Thinking about these things will give you more clarity - but they will naturally surface when thinking about and prioritizing goals.
 It might even be easier to first set some goals and derive purpose and values from them.
 In fact, just after having set your goals you should just write down the values that your goals seem to be guided from.

 ## Setting Goals and Achieving them
 We'll find your goals by brainstorming what excites you - it's really hard to